D-Mielewczyk/GoFace/README.md

 ### Output

 The processed images will be saved in the `output` directory with the same file names as the input images.

+## Acknowledgments and References

+### Pigo - Pure Go Face Detection Library

+This project utilizes [Pigo](https://github.com/esimov/pigo), a pure Go library for face detection, as a key component in the face detection process.
+Pigo provides an efficient and easy-to-use way to detect faces in images without any external dependencies.

+For more information about Pigo and its usage, visit the [Pigo GitHub repository](https://github.com/esimov/pigo/tree/master).